 There is more to choosing a quality provider then just rates and location.
 The process requires time and effort.
 The payoff will be finding a provider that leaves a lasting impression on your child’s future.
 Be sure to contact Iowa Child Care Resource & Referral Parent Educators at 855-244-5301 for more information on how to select the right child care provider for your family.

-interviewing, looking for child care, questions for providers
+questions for providers